 Your first session

 Open the app.
 Tap once.
-By breath nine you'll be inside a resonance the literature measures — no onboarding carousel, no signup to start.
+By the sixth breath you'll be matched to the rhythm — no onboarding carousel, no signup to start.

 0:00